sperli14/CSE_812_Project/README.md

 		3. make
 		4. sudo make install

-Copy the main.cpp and all other files into build
+Copy the main.cpp and all other files into examples/c++

+make examples
+./cpp_example

 Compile, build, run!